Fresh Air Without the Energy Hit - ERV & HRV Systems

 What's the difference between an ERV and an HRV?

-An HRV (Heat Recovery Ventilator) only transfers heat between incoming and outgoing air streams.
-An ERV (Energy Recovery Ventilator) transfers both heat and humidity.
-In Portland's humid climate, ERV is recommended because it helps control indoor humidity levels, preventing mold and maintaining comfort year-round.
+An HRV transfers heat only between incoming and outgoing air streams.
+An ERV transfers both heat and moisture.
+In Portland's humid climate, ERVs are usually the better choice because they help manage indoor humidity — keeping it from getting too damp in spring and too dry in winter.

 Do I need an ERV if my home already has good ventilation?

-Most Portland homes don't have "good ventilation" - they rely on infiltration through cracks and gaps, which is inefficient and can bring in pollutants.
-An ERV provides controlled, filtered fresh air exchange while recovering 70-90% of the energy.
-It's especially important for airtight, energy-efficient homes.
+Most Portland homes don't actually have good ventilation — they rely on air leaking through cracks and gaps, which is inefficient and pulls in unfiltered pollutants.
+An ERV gives you controlled, filtered air exchange while recovering 70–90% of the energy.
+Critical for tight, well-insulated homes.

 Will an ERV increase my energy bills?